Catium2006/baithook/Readme.md

-# Baithook
 ![baithook](baithook_text.png)
-Get username and password dictionary from ssh brute-force attack.
+Get username and password dictionary from ssh brute-force attacks.
 # How it works
-We replace the important function `auth_password()` with a specialized one.
+We replace the important function `auth_password()` (in openssh source code) with a specialized one.
-So, when brute-force attack comes, it will refuse all connection and record username & password to file.
+So, when brute-force attack comes, it will refuse all connections and record username & password to file.
+**IMPORTANT: This can NOT be a common ssh server, it will Refuse All Connections!**
 # Installation
 Or... [docker image](https://hub.docker.com/r/catium/baithook)?
 ## Environment